-As a result of such decrees issued by the Ministry of Finance, as of 2016, the ICE started a process to gradually adopt the IFRS, and started including in its accounting policies those changes required to adjust them to the technical requirements that such accounting standards establish.

-This gradual adoption is documented by means of the issuance of accounting criteria that incorporate the technical requirements listed in the IFRS and that are being incorporated in the accounting policies, under the guidance and with the binding criteria of the Directorate of Accounting and Budgets, with the approval of the Corporate Services Management and in accordance to the action plan accepted by the General Directorate of National Accounting of the Ministry of Finance (see note 7).
+- As a result of the such decrees issued by the Ministry of Finance, as of 2016, the ICE started a process to gradually adopt the IFRS, including in its accounting policies those changes required to adjust them to the technical requirements that such accounting standards establish. - This gradual adoption is documented by means of the issuance of accounting criteria that incorporate the technical requirements listed in the IFRS and that are being incorporated in the accounting policies, under the guidance and with the binding criteria of the Directorate of Accounting and Budgets, with the approval of the Corporate Services Management and in accordance to the plans of action furnished to the General Directorate of National Accounting of the Ministry of Finance (see note 7).
 The ICE considered a study prepared by an external advisor throughout this gradual adoption process.
-This study determined the gaps that existed between the basis for accounting used by ICE and the valid IFRS as of 2015.
-As a result, and as of the date of these consolidated financial statements, the IFRS that have been considered in such implementation process are the following:
+This study determined that gaps existed between the basis for accounting used by ICE and the valid IFRS as of 2015 in some accounting processes employed by the Institution, in contrast with others that presented no gaps at all.
+Hence, as of the date of these consolidated financial statements, the ICE has bridged all gaps that were identified in relation to the IFRS and is currently executing minor adjustments and disclosures, except for the accounting treatment related to the aforementioned binding opinion of the Attorney General's Office.

-Reference Start of

-standard Name of standard implementation
+Reference standard Name of standard Start of implementation

-IAS 8 Accounting policies, changes in accounting estimates and
+IAS 8 Accounting policies, changes in accounting estimates and misstatements 2016

-IAC 16 misstatements 2016

-IAS 16 Property, plant, and equipment 2016
+IAS 16 Property, Plant, and Equipment 2016

 IAS 19 Employee benefits 2016

-IAS 21 Effects of changes in foreign exchange rates 2016
+IAS 21 Effects of Changes in Foreign Exchange Rates

+2016

-IAS 24 Related party disclosures 2016
+IAS 24 Related Party Disclosures 2016

 IAS 36 Impairment of assets 2016

-IAS 37 Provisions, contingent liabilities, and contingent assets 2016
+IAS 37 Provisions, contingent liabilities, and contingent liabilities 2016

-IFRS 8 Operating segments 2016
+IFRS 8 Operating Segments 2016

-IAS 1 Presentation of financial statements 2017
+IAS 1 Presentation of Financial Statements 2017

-IAS 2 Inventories 2017
+IAS 2 Inventories

 IAS 7 Statement of cash flows 2017

-IAS 10 Events after the reporting period 2017

-IAS 12 Income taxes 2017

-IAS 18 Revenue recognition 2017

-IAS 23 Borrowing costs 2017

-IAS 28 Investments in associates and joint ventures (not related to

-T trusts) 2017

-IAS 38 Intangible assets 2017

-IFRS 3 Business combinations 2017

-IFRS 7 Financial instruments: Disclosures 2017

-IFRS 11 Joint arrangements (not related to trusts) 2017

-IFRS 13 Measurement of fair values 2017

-IFRS 9 Financial instruments 2019

-IFRS 15 Revenue from contracts with customers 2019 & 2020